NipeH/Arduino_ESP32_Bluetooth-Scanner/README.md

   <h3 align="center">Bluetooth scanner</h3>

   <p align="center">
     Bluetooth scanner to collect data from BLE devices nearby.
-You can use it as a cheap burglar alarm, a bluetooth id scanner or just use it like we did and try to estimate human traffic.
+You can use it as a cheap burglar alarm, a bluetooth id scanner or just like we did and try to estimate human traffic.

   </p>
 </p>